haydar-hilmy/data-processor/README.md

 ### DataMinim - Features
 - Display your dataset by uploading your CSV file, shown in table format.
-- Save your CSV data to localStorage for future access.
+- Save your CSV data to Local Database (IndexedDB) for future access.
 - Search for specific data within your dataset.
 - Calculate mode, mean, and average for selected columns.
 - Visualize data using charts and pie diagrams.